isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 bed bug/)
 sprays and outlined how you can use them in your house, bed, or furniture.
 *Side Note*
-:�Sadly, the
+:Sadly, the
 [bed bugs](https://entomology.ca.uky.edu/ef636)
 bite, spread diseases, leave skin shells, and fecal matter - besides making us very nervous as they increase.
-*So, let's get started!�*
+*So, let's get started!*
 # **In a Hurry?
 Check Best Bed Bug Spray**

 ## [1.
 Our #1 Pick: Ortho Home Defense (Mac Dual-Action) Bed Bug Spray](https://www.amazon.com/dp/B07YM6QZQV/?tag=p-policy-20)